Title: Senior Internist, Retired

 A leading voice in the healthcare industry, Dr. Stenwick has been active with numerous organizations in his areas of expertise.
 He served on the board of directors for the Bloomington Lake Clinic, and he is the former president, vice president, chair of properties, and chair of the finance committee.
 He is a former trustee for the profit sharing program and medical advisor for Kimberly Quality Care, and a former internal medicine consultant for the Fairview Multiple Sclerosis Center and Rehabilitation Unit.
 Dr. Stenwick was an informal advisor for the Minnesota Relative Value Index internal medicine section, and he was chair, a member of the quality assurance subcommittee, and a member of the task force for the Riverside Medical Center.

 A fellow of the American College of Physicians, he is a member of the American Medical Association and the American Society of Internal Medicine.
 He has been affiliated with the Minnesota Medical Association, the Minnesota Academy of medicine, the West Metro Medical Society, and the Hennepin County Medical Association.
-A contributor of numerous articles to professional journals, he is renowned for his research in drug specificity that could be defined in alkylating agent, and for providing evidence for an active role of the choroid plexus in concentration and distribution to the morphine in the brain.
+A contributor of numerous articles to professional journals, he is renowned for his research in drug specificity even in an alkylating agent in 1967-1968, and for providing evidence for an active role of the choroid plexus in concentration and distribution to the morphine in the brain in 1966.

 Throughout his career, Dr. Stenwick has been recognized contributions, having been named among the Top 100 Health Professionals by the ICE 2018.
 He was the recipient of the Walter Kenyon Award, a scholarship from the Charles and Alora Allis Foundation, and a grantee of the University of Minnesota.
 Placed on the Wall of honor of Red Wing High School, Dr. Stenwick is still proud of having been elected his senior class president while in high school.
 He has been named to multiple honors publications, including several editions of Who’s Who in America, Who’s Who in Medicine and healthcare, Who’s Who in Science and Engineering, Who’s Who in the Midwest, and Who’s Who in the World.